Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for Korea declined 0.5 percent and The Conference Board Coincident Economic Index® (CEI) for Korea increased 0.3 percent in April.
+The Conference Board Leading Economic Index® (LEI) for Korea increased 0.6 percent and The Conference Board Coincident Economic Index® (CEI) for Korea declined 0.2 percent in September.

-- The Conference Board LEI for Korea fell in April, with real exports, letter of credit arrivals, and the stock price index declining.
-With this month’s decrease, the leading economic index fell by 0.3 percent (about a -0.7 percent annual rate) in the six-month period ending April 2013, only slightly up from the decline of 0.7 percent (about a -1.3 percent annual rate) for the previous six months.
-Additionally, the weaknesses among the leading indicators have become more widespread than the strengths in the last six months.
+- The Conference Board LEI for Korea increased again in September, with letter of credit arrivals and stock prices making the largest positive contributions.
+Despite this month’s increase, the leading economic index contracted by 0.9 percent (about a -1.8 percent annual rate) between March and September 2013, down from the increase of 1.0 percent (about a 2.0 percent annual rate) during the previous six months.
+Additionally, the weaknesses among the leading indicators have become widespread in recent months.

-- The Conference Board CEI for Korea, a measure of current economic activity, increased in April.
-Between October 2012 and April 2013, the coincident economic index declined by 0.1 percent (about a -0.2 percent annual rate), down from the increase of 0.8 percent (about a 1.6 percent annual rate) during the previous six months.
-However, the strengths and the weaknesses among the leading indicators have become balanced in the last six months.
-At the same time, real GDP grew at a 3.4 percent annual rate in the first quarter of 2013, up from 1.1 percent (annual rate) in the last quarter of 2012.
+- The Conference Board CEI for Korea, a measure of current economic activity, declined this month.
+Between March and September 2013, the coincident economic index grew by 1.0 percent (about a 2.0 percent annual rate), a reversal from the 0.3 percent decrease (about a -0.5 percent annual rate) during the previous six months.
+At the same time, real GDP grew at a 4.3 percent annual rate in the third quarter of 2013, down moderately from 4.5 percent (annual rate) in the second quarter.

-With the 0.5 percent decrease in April, The Conference Board LEI for Korea now stands at 120.9 (2004=100).
-Based on revised data, this index increased 1.2 percent in March and declined 0.5 percent in February.
-During the six-month span through April, the leading economic index decreased 0.3 percent, with three of the seven components advancing (diffusion index, six-month span equals 42.9 percent).
+With the 0.6 percent increase in September, The Conference Board LEI for Korea now stands at 120.5 (2004=100).
+Based on revised data, this index increased 0.3 percent in August and remained unchanged in July.
+During the six-month span through September, the leading economic index decreased 0.9 percent, with one of the seven components advancing (diffusion index, six-month span equals 14.3 percent).

 COINCIDENT INDICATORS.
-Three of the four components that make up The Conference Board CEI for Korea increased in April.
-The positive contributors – in order from the largest positive contributor to the smallest – were total employment, the wholesale and retail sales component, and industrial production.
-Monthly cash earnings* declined in April.
+Two of the four components that make up The Conference Board CEI for Korea increased in September.
+The positive contributors– in order from the largest positive contributor to the smallest – were total employment and monthly cash earnings*.
+Industrial production and the wholesale and retail sales component declined in September.

-With the 0.3 percent increase in April, The Conference Board CEI for Korea now stands at 116.7 (2004=100).
-Based on revised data, this index increased 0.6 percent in March and decreased 1.6 percent in February.
-During the six-month span through April, the coincident economic index decreased 0.1 percent, with two of the four components advancing (diffusion index, six-month span equals 50.0 percent).
+With the 0.2 percent decrease in September, The Conference Board CEI for Korea now stands at 117.7 (2004=100).
+Based on revised data, this index increased 0.5 percent in August and increased 0.2 percent in July.
+During the six-month span through September, the coincident economic index increased 1.0 percent, with three of the four components advancing (diffusion index, six-month span equals 75.0 percent).